Program

 • 28.11.2025

-Lynne Bowker, University of Laval (English)
+Lynne Bowker, University of Laval (English).
+Decentralised and expert-driven with a global reach

 • 28.11.2025

-Panel: Neologisms and Word Formation in Modern Europe
+Panel: Neologisms and word formation in modern Europe

 New terms are necessary whenever new concepts arise in a domain.
 Languages generally have word formation rules, sense extension mechanisms and, if there is a word in another language, borrowing at their disposal to form neologisms.
 In terminology, also standardized descriptive phrases, usually resulting in an abbreviation, can be used.
 The attitude to these mechanisms in a particular language depends on the culture of language care in the speech community.